 At the south-eastern corner of the breakthrough, on what was now becoming the left shoulder of the new Soviet salient, the stubborn defence of Generalmajor Hans Gollnick’s 36th Division (mot.) had been the only bright spot for the 9th Army on 4 August, but its opponent, the VIII Guards Corps, had quickly infiltrated forces around the division’s northern flank and into its rear.
 On the following day, the Soviets broke through from the north with tanks and infantry, swept around and over a 105-mm (4.13-in) battery of divisional artillery, and reached the tiny community of Dolgiye Nivuy, barely 1.5 miles (2.5 km) from the headquarters of the 36th Division (mot.) in Voskresenskoye.
 Gollnick watched the houses of Dolgiye Nivuy go up in flames and started to reorganise his defences to cope with what he fully knew would by just the first of a series of crises for his division.

-The 20th Army’s infantry was pushing past Gollnick’s rear toward Karmanovo, but was thwarted by the arrival of Generalleutnant Hans-Karl von Esebeck’s 2nd Panzerdivision, which pushed back the infantry and sent Panzer and Panzergrenadier units to Gollnick’s aid.
+The 20th Army’s infantry was pushing past Gollnick’s rear toward Karmanovo, but was thwarted by the arrival of Generalleutnant Hans-Karl von Esebeck’s 2nd Panzerdivision, which drove back the infantry and sent Panzer and Panzergrenadier units to Gollnick’s aid.
 Meanwhile, for Fehn’s 5th Panzerdivision, 6 August proved to be a day of crises.
 Both of its flanks were exposed, and it was assailed along its entire front by infantry and tanks, some of which broke through to harass supply units and artillery positions.
 The division’s 14th Panzergrenadierregiment had deployed both its battalions in line, and both were severely mauled.
 The 2/14th Panzergrenadierregiment became encircled and had to fight its way out, with a supporting Panzer company losing eight tanks fending off attacks by T-34 tanks which seemed to come from all sides.
 The intense fighting cost the 5th Panzerdivision some 285 casualties on this day alone, but limited further Soviet advance to a mere 2 miles (3.2 km).

 Substantial Soviet forces were now getting forward so that by 8 August the 20th Army had introduced more than 600 tanks into its sector.
 As additional forces from both sides joined the battle, the intensity of the fighting grew still further, but the attackers' momentum first slackened and then stopped.
 Mounted regiments of the II Guards Cavalry Corps reached the Gzhat river, exploiting the gap between the 5th Panzerdivision and the 2nd Panzerdivision, and were able to ford this waterway and seize a bridgehead on its southern bank.
 The cavalry’s advance was checked by the arrival of Generalmajor Walter Krüger’s 1st Panzerdivision, which attacked and drove back the Soviets.
 Likewise, the VI Tank Corps and some infantry units reached and crossed the Vazuza river, but once across were met with fierce counterattacks and air attacks, which prevented farther advance.